 Ana and her family loves singing and making music; and in between everything, she is training a much-loved Labrador Retriever puppy to become a therapy dog.

 Advisor to the Board: Prevention

 Vivien became involved with COTWA in its infancy, as it slowly differentiated from the Mental Health Professionals Network interested in Complex Trauma.

 Initially trained and working as an academic, Vivien subsequently realised that her real interest lay with people and their extraordinary capacity to survive.
 As a scientist and clinician, Vivien’s growth has always included a focus on the impact of complex trauma – in particular, the ways in which different traumata at different ages affect the growing individual, their developmental trajectory, and their sense of self; and secondly, the protective factors which seem to mitigate what would often appear to be almost indescribable horrors.

-Aboriginal/Torres Strait Islander Representative
+Advisor to the Board: Aboriginal/Torres Strait Islander matters

 A healthy community of thriving individuals

 To reduce complex trauma through increasing awareness, collaboration and trauma-informed competencies in Western Australia.

 - Increased awareness of and sensitivity to complex trauma in the community